odoo/odoo/doc/howtos/rdtraining/guidelines_pr.rst

 Coding guidelines
 =================

-We will start refactoring the code to be conformed to the Odoo coding guidelines.
+We will start refactoring the code to match to the Odoo coding guidelines.
 The guidelines aim to improve the quality of Odoo Apps code.